 Unfortunately, removing heavy metals [lead] and chemicals requires different methods and materials.

-In 2015, when the crisis was emerging, our leadership spent weeks exploring our ability to invent or implement a solution that would work for schools and households.
-After researching and talking with organizations, companies and officials, we realized that people and groups with more specific expertise were already leading the response efforts.
+As the crisis emerged in 2015, our leadership explored our ability to invent or implement a solution that would work for schools and households.
+But we quickly realized that people and groups with more specific expertise were already leading the response efforts.

-We are all global neighbors, and every person deserves access to clean, healthy water.
-We encourage you to help wherever you see the need.
+We are all neighbors.
+And, we believe that every person deserves access to clean, healthy water.
+As always, we encourage you to help wherever you see the need.

 You can also learn more about what our technologies can do here.